-In 1915, Theodore Roosevelt spoke to a sold out audience at the Academy of Music.
+In 1915, Theodore Roosevelt spoke to a sold-out audience at the Academy of Music.
 His talk, The River of Doubt, described his dangerous exploration of the Amazon River.
-100 years later, this Annual Dinner continnued the legacy by honoring Paul Rosolie for his exploration of the Amazon River.
-A Brazilian feast was prepared at Chima Restaurant in Philadelphia.
+100 years later, this Annual Dinner continued the legacy by honoring Paul Rosolie for his exploration of the Amazon River.
+A Brazilian feast was prepared at Chima Restaurant in Philadelphia on November 10, 2015.

-On January 16, 1913 the three most famous competing polar explorers, Roald Amundsen, Robert E. Peary, and Ernest Shackleton, came together to be honored by the Geographical Society of Philadelphia.
+On January 16, 1913, the three most famous competing polar explorers, Roald Amundsen, Robert E. Peary, and Ernest Shackleton, came together to be honored by the GEO.
 The historical night was created exactly 100 years later on the same day in the same room at the Bellevue Stratford.
 While the 1913 menu featured dishes like “clear green turtle in cup and roast guinea fowl in currant jelly,” this grand event’s culinary selection was updated to more contemporary delicacies.
 Guests enjoyed the daring travel of National Geographic Adventurer Jon Bowermaster’s six-week exploration of the Antarctic Peninsula by sea kayak, sailboat, foot, and plane.
 They enjoyed his tales and the award-winning film,‘Terra Antarctica,’ documenting the expedition.

 Diana Nyad, the Queen of the Oceans, told of her Xtreme Dream – to swim from Cuba to Florida.
 In the 1970s, Diana set a number of open water records and was the first known woman to circle Manhattan.
 She has led a dignified career as a sports commentator for ABC’s Wide World of Sports, Fox Sports Television, and as a travel writer for National Public Radio.
 Guests enjoyed hearing of her attempt at 61 years of age and the special footage captured by CNN.
 12th Street Catering prepared a Cuban feast at WVIA stations on November 12, 2011.

 119th- Robert E. Peary Centennial

 The Geographical Society and its members were strong supporters of Robert E. Peary’s explorations, including the Auxiliary Expedition of 1894 which returned crew members, Mrs. Peary, and her infant daughter to the U.S. Peary was awarded our Elisha Kent Kane gold medal in 1902 and this specially-struck gold medal (right) for his attainment of the North Pole in 1909.